Foxente/SWBF-I-The-Sith-Launcher/README.md

 - [ ] Tools -> Options... -> Editor Options -> Source Options -> Use tab character
 - [x] Tools -> Options... -> Editor Options -> Source Options -> Show tab character
 - [x] Tools -> Options... -> Editor Options -> Source Options -> Show space character

+The names of **constants** must be in upcase like AUTHOR, CURRENT_VERSION.
+The names of **variables** must be in different registers like int I, UnicodeString AddonName.
+The names of **functions** must be in different registers like GetLauncherDataPath, IsBattlefrontRunning.

 ### Some C++/IDE pranks :
 1) Error: